 - responsible for children

-If you're on a low income, you may also be able to pay less by applying for Council Tax support.
-Some groups such as disabled people or people who live alone may be eligible for Council Tax discounts or exemptions.
+If you're on a low income, you're a carer or you're disabled, you may be eligible for a council tax discount by applying for Council Tax Support.
+Some people - including disabled people, people who live alone and students, may be eligible for Council Tax discounts or exemptions.

 If you're a Camden business owner, read about the range of support available for Camden businesses.